IgniteUI/indigo-design-docfx/en/components/rating.md

 ## Using the Rating in Sketch

 The Raiting component in Sketch has almost the same building elements like in Figma.
 There are Label and Value and the component comes with five rating icons by default.
-In case that there is need for more rating icons the component needs to be detached by right-clicking on the component and selecting `Detach from Symbol` from the contextual menu.
+In case that there is need for more rating icons, the component needs to be detached by right-clicking on the component and selecting `Detach from Symbol` from the contextual menu.
 After detaching you should see the following detached layers:

 | Layer                        | Use                                                                                                                                                  |
 | ---------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |